jomonylw/jomonylw.github.io/content/posts/1731056005963/index.en.md

 series_order: 6
 ---

-## Investment Iron Law 4: Making Money with Other People's Money
+## Investment Iron Law IV: Making Money with Other People's Money

 > By applying the principle of financial leverage, an investment of 500 million can double your business.